mvvillarrealblozis/multi-port-bus-arbiter/README.md

 ## Background

 This project is part of an ASIC digital design portfolio targeting roles in RTL design and digital verification.
-It demonstrates core arbitration design discipline including fixed-priority and round-robin scheduling, starvation prevention via aging counters, parameterizable RTL, and a self-checking UVM 1.2 verification environment with constrained-random stimulus — skills directly applicable to industry ASIC flows at companies working on GPU interconnect, SoC fabric design, and high-performance memory subsystems.
+It demonstrates core arbitration design discipline including fixed-priority and round-robin scheduling, starvation prevention via aging counters, parameterizable RTL, and a self-checking UVM 1.2 verification environment with constrained-random stimulus, skills directly applicable to industry ASIC flows at companies working on GPU interconnect, SoC fabric design, and high-performance memory subsystems.